 The Federal Motor Carrier Safety Administration (FMCSA) has strict regulations because of the high-risk job of truck drivers:

-- Maintaining a logbook for a number of hours the driver worked.
+- Maintaining a logbook for the number of hours the driver worked.

 - Documenting rest breaks and total hours of service.